Houston Wrongful Death Lawyer

 Truck Accidents

 Texas drivers experienced 41 fatal accidents involving commercial vehicles with 46 fatalities.
-Commercial vehicles are many times larger and heavier than passenger vehicles, which makes collisions especially deadly to occupants of passenger vehicles.
+Commercial vehicles are many times larger and heavier than passenger vehicles, which makes truck accidents and collisions especially deadly to occupants of passenger vehicles.
 Commercial drivers owe an extra duty of care due to their professional training and added risks their vehicles present.

 Motorcycle Accidents